 DVON BRIDGEFORTH is 22 years old and was born and raised in Baltimore, Maryland by his mother and has two sisters and one brother.
 He began writing around the age of 11 when he realized he would grow up mostly alone without any siblings around.
 He was a pretty lonely kid so it was a way for him to pass the time.
 Dvon enjoyed reading, so that helped him understand English better since Spanish was his first language.
 His favorite activities are going to the gym, fishing, drawing, and playing the alto saxophone.
 Generally a quiet person, he isn’t afraid to socialize but would rather be seen than heard in most cases due to severe trust issues.
 As a pagan, he is open to all people regardless of personal views or orientation.

 EMJE MCCARTY inks with bamboo pens and brushes.
 She likes to experiment with writing and inking graphic novels.
-Emje journals almost daily. she has published a book of neurotic comics and has a collection of self-portraits titled “the invisible exhibitionist” which is showing in the driftless region of Wisconsin where she lives and raises a horde of anarchists.
+Emje journals almost daily.
+She has published a book of neurotic comics, a tangled book of short stories, a collection of self-portraits and poetry based on an art exhibit titled “the invisible exhibitionist” which is showing in the driftless region of Wisconsin where she lives and raises a horde of anarchists.

 FARA TUCKER is a writer, poet, storyteller, teacher, photographer, former therapist and current therapy client.
 Originally from Brooklyn, New York, she’s called Portland, Oregon home since 2000.
 Her poetry can be found in Train River Publishing’s Spring 2020 Anthology and in the Summer 2020 of Subjectiv. – a journal of visual and literary art from the Pacific Northwest.
 She particularly loves exploring the beauty, heartbreak, and paradoxical nature of life and all its luminal spaces.